Go Back

 Pay rises feel positive.
 But if costs rise faster, people are going backwards.

 People who care about this issue are not always connected.
 This space exists to bring those concerned together so they can act collectively.
 If you are negatively impacted, or if this resonates, and you want to help, have experience or ideas to move this activity forward, then get involved.
-We’ll show you how below.
-Check the Act Now section below for simple next steps you can take now.
-Note: All listings remain active until outcomes are either delivered or the listing is no longer required.
+This isn't a petition or a one-click action.
+It's an invitation to participate — to help diagnose what's wrong, decide what needs doing, find others who agree, and work together until something real changes.
+We'll show you how below.
+Check the Act Now section for simple next steps you can take now.
+All listings remain active until outcomes are delivered or the listing is no longer required.

 Log in to rate this issue and help influence change.